tapeau/NSCOM02---MCO2/README.md

 ```
 python ICMP.py example.com 11
 ```

+## Note regarding ICMP error messages
+Some ICMP error messages may not be reported by the program due to the local system's firewall blocking the error message packets.
+If this occurs, turning off your local system's firewall, or adding a rule in it to allow for ICMP messages, should fix it.

 ## Additional credits
 All additional credits and references can be found at the top of the source file.